sahilLikes2Code/Rails-React-HIPAA-Starter/README.md

 # Rails + React HIPAA Starter

-A comprehensive starter template for building HIPAA-compliant Rails + React applications.
+A comprehensive starter template for building HIPAA-, SOC 2-, and GDPR-ready Rails + React applications.

 **Important:** This starter has **HIPAA compliance features enabled by default** on the User model (encryption, audit logging, MFA).
 However, you must:
 - Customize PHI fields for your specific models